songweizhi/MetaCHIP/README.md

         python Get_clusters.py -i human_gut_bins -x fasta -p human_gut

-1. You may want to manually modify the grouping profile based on the taxonomy classification of your input genome bins
+1. You may want to manually modify the grouping results ([prefix]_grouping_g[num].txt) based on the taxonomy classification of your input genome bins

 1. Best-match approach